COVID-19 (Coronavirus) Resources

 Economic & Small Business

-We’re In This Together is a collaboration of Think Iowa City, Iowa City Area Development Group, Iowa City Area Business Partnership & the Iowa City Downtown District providing continuing updates and resources for the local business community.
+Project Together is a collaboration of Think Iowa City, Iowa City Area Development Group, Iowa City Area Business Partnership & the Iowa City Downtown District providing continuing updates and resources for the local business community.

 Johnson County Social Services helps residents access many essential services like childcare and clothing, food and legal assistance, health services and transpiration.
 Call one of the departments listed on the website